-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE D IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 2 Lack of leadership capacity 23 impacting on delivery of services Workforce plan agreed and implemented which clearly identifies our challenges and workforce profile Recruitment policy in place which reviews the success of recruitment campaigns against the knowledge and skills gap Appraisal system in place, to establish opportunities for development feedback, identification of training needs, development topportunities and talent A more formal approach to Talent Management has been introduced with feedback to be given and opportunities for development topportunities through a lifetime/career conversation Leadership Development programmes in place, including in house leadership development, ILM (Institute of Leadership and Management) ELP (Executive Leadership Programme), Leading into the Future (A cross sectoral leadership programme) etc. Coaching and mentoring system introduced Action Learning Sets introduced Leadership Conferences delivered Promotion Board in place with clear development and promotion pathways established for operational staff 3 9 The Service continues to offer leadership development to supervisory and middle managers.
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE D IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE Lack of leadership capacity Workforce plan agreed and implemented which clearly identifies our challenges and workforce profile Recruitment policy in place which reviews the success of recruitment campaigns against the knowledge and skills gap Appraisal system in place, to establish opportunities for development feedback, identification of training needs, development opportunities and talent A more formal approach to Talent Management has been introduced with feedback to be given and opportunities for development identified through a lifetime/career conversation Leadership Development programmes in place, including in house leadership development, ILM (Institute of Leadership and Management) ELP (Executive Leadership Programme), Leading into the Future (A cross sectoral leadership programme) etc. Coaching and mentoring system introduced Action Learning Sets introduced Leadership Conferences delivered Promotion Board in place with clear development and promotion pathways established for operational staff 3 3 9 The Service continues to offer leadership development to supervisory and middle managers.
 The identification of talented individuals and the creation of a development pathway is currently ongoing at a local level to ensure that there are suitably qualified competent staff to fill future leadership positions.
-A revised grading structure has been implemented for Green Book employees which should aid recruitment and retention 30/11/2023 HoHR DoPD People & Development 2 Insufficient preparation for inspection programme leading to opportunities being lost in terms of national learning and Lancashire's ability to effectively communicate its progress and awareness Resources allocated to the required preparatory work to meet the needs of the HMICFRS inspection process.
+A revised grading structure has been implemented for Green Book employees which should aid recruitment and retention 30/11/2023 HoHR DoPD People & Development Resources allocated to the required preparatory work to meet the needs of the HMICFRS inspection process.
 Creation of an internal review and subsequent self-assessment against the draft inspection criteria including the collation of key evidence and identification of any shortfalls of evidence.
 Completion of the HMICFRS returns including a corporate narrative overview, statements against the diagnostics covering effectiveness, efficiency and people including the submission of associated evidence.
 Inspection completed week commencing 9 July.
-Report due completion October (released at same time as other Tranche 1 reports) 1 3 3 Discharged 2 The outcome of the EU court ruling on the Matzak case relating to on-call 25 arrangements in Belgium has a detrimental impact on service provision and/or cost.
+Report due completion October (released at same time as other Tranche 1 reports) 1 3 3 Discharged The outcome of the EU court ruling on the Matzak case relating to on-call arrangements in Belgium has a detrimental impact on service provision and/or cost.
 The case looked at the applicability of Working Time in connection with the Belgian Fire Service and their version of On Call Controls.
 Legal opinion is being sought in connection with the case to identify its impact in the UK.
 On more detailed examination, the case was not directly applicable to the UK, the issue in question was also resolved before further consideration by the Belgium Courts.
-1 5 5 Discharged 2 Increase in costs of and/or lack of availability of goods 26 and services, following Brexit or arising from the war in Ukraine We are continuing to monitor any trends in terms of this, with a view to identifying the extent of any impact.
+1 5 5 Discharged Increase in costs of and/or lack of availability of goods 26 and services, following Brexit or arising from the war in Ukraine We are continuing to monitor any trends in terms of this, with a view to identifying the extent of any impact.
 Costs continue to increase reflecting inflation, with many items increasing at a much higher rate, energy being the most significant of these, where costs have more than doubled In the short term we will need to drawdown reserves in order to deliver a balanced budget.
 We are still continuing to see extended lead times on the majority of items, as an example LGV fleet vehicle lead times for chassis deliveries are currently 12-18 months.
 4 4 16 We continue to monitor impact, and will incorporate increases in our draft MTFS, as well as reviewing our level of reserves specific to this risk.
 We continue to asses level of contingencies required on all major projects, as a result of this.
 30/11/2023 HoProc DoCS Corporate Services